 - Date of event

 - Who do you want to attend?
-(Teachers, staff, students, etc.)
+(Instructors, staff, students, etc.)

 - Type of audience and ballpark size